 3.1.
 Construction and characterization of chimeric M1 protein

-In the present study, amino acid sequences from nine M. leprae proteins, which were identified as hypotheticals in previous proteomics studies: ML0458 [33]; ML0333, ML0369, ML0447, ML0959, ML1553 [34]; and ML0308, ML2346, ML2347 [35], were evaluated by means of (i) bioinformatics tools to select those with high homology to M. leprae species, but not to other Mycobacterium spp., such as M. tuberculosis; and to (ii) identify specific B-cell epitopes in their amino acid sequences.
-Using such experimental strategy, four specific B-cell epitopes from four hypothetical proteins: ML0369, ML0447, ML0959, and ML2346, were predicted and used to construct a recombinant multi-epitope protein.
-The amino acid sequences that fulfilled such conditions were: 27-IREPRNRVKQTAASHQ-42 of ML0369 protein, 48-HHDIAAQTRREIYQNRSDR-66 of ML0447 protein, 37-QVQQEKNRPDRVDQHGNS-54 of ML0959 protein, and 183-RFAYVDQRKHSRYKPPNPAREGCFV-207 of ML2346 protein.
+In the present study, amino acid sequences from nine M. leprae proteins, which were identified as hypotheticals in previous proteomics studies - ML0458 [33]; ML0333, ML0369, ML0447, ML0959, ML1553 [34]; and ML0308, ML2346, ML2347 [35] -, were evaluated by means of (i) bioinformatics tools to select those with high homology to M. leprae species, but not to other Mycobacterium spp., such as M. tuberculosis; and to (ii) identify specific B-cell epitopes in their amino acid sequences.
+Using this strategy, four specific B-cell epitopes were predicted from four hypothetical proteins (ML0369, ML0447, ML0959, and ML2346), and used to construct a recombinant multi-epitope protein, M1.
+The amino acid sequences were 27-IREPRNRVKQTAASHQ-42 of ML0369 protein, 48-HHDIAAQTRREIYQNRSDR-66 of ML0447 protein, 37-QVQQEKNRPDRVDQHGNS-54 of ML0959 protein, and 183-RFAYVDQRKHSRYKPPNPAREGCFV-207 of ML2346 protein.
 These B-cell epitopes were grouped linearly with a spacing of two GLY residues and two LYS residues between each sequence, and two additional LYS residues were added in the initial and terminal sequences of the protein, aiming to make the protein stable and easy to purify.
-The amino acid sequence of recombinant M1 protein is shown (Fig. 1A).
+The amino acid sequence of recombinant M1 protein is shown in Fig. 1A.

-A physical-chemical characterization was performed and indicated that M1 presents a molecular weight of 10.7 KDa, a theoretical pI of 10.83, an extinction coefficient of 3840 M-1cm-1, good water solubility and an instability index of 19.6, which suggested it as a stable protein (Fig. 1B).
-Additionally, the ABCpred server confirmed that the selected B-cell epitopes were considered to be good antigenic epitopes (Fig. 1C).
-The initial similarity assay of the nine hypothetical proteins is shown (Fig. 2A), as well as the four selected sequences are highlighted.
-The purified chimeric protein showed also good integrity and purity after an SDS-12% PAGE gel, and immunoblotting experiment using sera pools from distinct groups indicated that it presented high reaction with sera of leprosy patients, followed by MB and PB contactants, respectively, and an absence of reactivity when sera from healthy subjects was added to the membranes (Fig. 2B).
+The physical-chemical properties of M1 were examined and showed a protein of molecular weight 10.7 KDa, a theoretical pI of 10.83, an extinction coefficient of 3840 M-1cm-1, good water solubility and an instability index of 19.6, which suggested that it was stable (Fig. 1B).
+Additionally, the ABCpred server confirmed that the selected B-cell epitopes were good antigenic epitopes (Fig. 1C).
+The initial similarity assay of the nine hypothetical proteins is shown in Fig. 2A and the four selected sequences are highlighted (in green).
+The purified M1 protein showed also good integrity and purity on SDS-PAGE.
+Immunoblotting experiments indicated that pooled sera from MB and PB leprosy patients and their contacts had high reactivity with M1 (Fig. 2B), and no reactivity was seen with sera from healthy individuals (Fig. 2B).

 3.2.
-ELISA to evaluate the antigens for the leprosy diagnosis
+ELISA to evaluate the antigens for diagnosis of leprosy

-In this study, we selected four B-cell epitopes and used them to construct the gene codifying a chimeric protein.
-Initially, the epitopes were synthetized as peptides and evaluated separately in ELISA experiments against sera from PB and MB leprosy patients, samples from healthy subjects and sera from disease contacts (Fig. 3).
-Results showed a variable degree of recognition of each synthetic peptide against the samples; with the peptides 2 (Fig. 3B) and 3 (Fig. 3C) being recognized by almost all sera of MB patients and the most of samples from PB patients.
-Peptides 1 (Fig. 3A) and 4 (Fig. 3D) presented also good reactivity against MB patients sera, but low sensitivity to be identified by samples from PB leprosy patients.
-All four peptides showed good efficacy against sera from healthy subjects and those patients´ contactants.
+A panel of serum samples from MB and PB leprosy patients, their contacts, and from healthy subjects and patients with cross-reactive diseases were tested in ELISA assays using the synthetic peptides and the M1 recombinant protein, as antigens.
+We selected four B-cell epitopes and used them to construct the gene encoding a chimeric protein.
+Initially, we evaluated the individual synthesized peptide epitopes in ELISA experiments (Fig. 3).
+The sera showed variable degrees of recognition of each synthetic peptide, with peptides 2 (Fig. 3B) and 3 (Fig. 3C) being recognized by almost all MB patient sera and by most of the PB patient sera.
+Peptides 1 (Fig. 3A) and 4 (Fig. 3D) also showed good reactivity with MB patient sera, but low sensitivity was observed with sera from PB leprosy patients.
+All four peptides showed no significant reactivity with sera from healthy individuals or contacts of leprosy patients.